s-yim/credit-risk-classification/README.md

 by Sungmin Yim

 ## Credit Risk Analysis Report ##
+Various techniques were used to train and evaluate a model based on loan risk.
+Utilizing a dataset encompassing historical lending activities obtained from a peer-to-peer lending services company, a model was constructed to discern the creditworthiness of borrowers.
+To determine if logistic regression models could accurately predict healthy loans versus high-risk loans using original data versus resampled data, I used:
+  * sklearn `LogisticRegression`
+  * scikit-learn `train_test_split`
+  * confusion matrix
+  * classification report

+## Results
+* Machine Learning Model 1:
+  * __Description of Model 1:__ Logistic regression model using original data.
+  * __Accuracy:__ 0.99
+  * __Precision:__
+      * Class (0): 1.00
+      * Class (1): 0.85
+  * __Recall:__
+      * Class (0): 0.99
+      * Class (1): 0.91

+* Machine Learning Model 2:
+  * __Description of Model 2:__ Logistic regression model using resampled data.
+  * __Accuracy:__ 0.99
+  * __Precision:__
+      * Class (0): 1.00
+      * Class (1): 0.84
+  * __Recall:__
+      * Class (0): 0.99
+      * Class (1): 0.99

+## Summary ##
+The logistic regression model demonstrated strong overall performance.
+The healthy loans class performed best and had a precision of 1.00 and a recall of 0.99 in both models.
+However, the high-risk loans class had a precision of 0.85 and a recall of 0.91, suggesting a tendency for more false positives than false negatives.

+Logistic regression models show promise in predicting both healthy and high-risk loans based on the utilized features.
+However, further evaluation against diverse datasets is crucial to confirm the model's suitability for predicting the health status of loans before implementation.

 ## Instructions ##
 * Split the Data into Training and Testing Sets